mendix/docs/content/developerportal/control-center/portfolio-managment-tool.md

 ## 1 Introduction

-The [portfolio management tool](https://portfolio.mendix.com) empowers you to manage your projects throughout the project lifecycle – from it starts as an idea until it is live.
-Here, you have an overview of all projects, the stages of each project in the form of a Kanban board, the timeline and estimated value for each project, and much more.
+The [portfolio management tool](https://portfolio.mendix.com) empowers you to manage your projects throughout the whole project lifecycle – from its start as an idea until its release as a product.
+With this tool, you can manage a portfolios within your company and outside your company.

-You need to log in to access the portfolio management tool.
-When you open the portfolio management tool, the system checks if you have access to any portfolios, and if so, you will see all the portfolios to which you have access.
+You can easily get an overview of all the projects, and manage their stages, the timelines and estimated values, and more other details.

+{{% alert type="info" %}}
+The portfolio management tool is a public tool on Mendix Cloud.
+It is not the same as the portfolio app in the Mendix App Factory Suite, which is private per customer.
+{{% /alert %}}
-If you are an administrator of your company, you can access all the portfolios of your company.

-If you are an administrator of your company, and there are no portfolio of your company, the system will create a portfolio for your company.
+If you are an administrator of the company, you can access all the portfolios of the company.
+If there is no portfolio in your company, the system will create a portfolio for your company.

-You can be invited to access the portfolios of your company and also the portfolio outside of your company.

 Click the portfolio to see the overview of all the projects in this portfolio.